Online Learning and Control for Data-Augmented Quadrotor Model: SIMULATION EXPERIMENTS

 \subsection{Experimental Setup}

-The experiments were performed on the circle trajectory shown in \figref{fig:ref_traj_circle} and on a randomly pre-generated trajectories shown in \figref{fig:ref_traj_random}.
-We set the parameters of the MPC control algorithm as follows, horizon length $t_h = 1\si{s}$, $n_{h} = 5$ and control interval of $\Delta t = 0.01\si{s}$.
+The experiments were performed using the \texttt{RotorS} \citep{Furrer2016} package for the Gazebo simulator \citep{koenig2004design} on the circle trajectory shown in \figref{fig:ref_traj_circle} and on a randomly pre-generated trajectories shown in \figref{fig:ref_traj_random}.
+We set the parameters of the MPC control algorithm as follows, horizon length $t_h = \si{s}$, $n_{h} = 5$ and control interval of $\Delta t = 0.01\si{s}$.
 Both the GP and the RGP models used $m=20$ inducing points.

-The GP in the \namegp/ approach was pre-trained by selecting the $m$ most informative inducing points from a dataset generated in a training run on the \textit{random} trajectory using Gaussian mixture modelling (GMM).
-The hyperparameters of the GP $\eta$ were then optimized using the maximum likelihood estimation method \cite{ljung1998system}.
-Since the \namegp/ approach is trained on the \textit{random} trajectory it is expected that it will achieve greater reduction of the error for the \textit{random} trajectory than \namergp/.
+The GP in the \namegp/ approach was pre-trained by selecting the $m$ inducing points from a dataset generated in a training run on the \emph{random} trajectory using Gaussian mixture modelling (GMM).
+The hyperparameters of the GP $\eta$ were then optimized using the maximum likelihood estimation method \citep{ljung1998system}.

 The RGP in the \namergp/ approach was not pre-trained before performing the trajectory, and was trained online only.
-Its $m$ basis vectors were uniformly chosen on $[-v_{\text{max}}, v_{\text{max}}]$ with corresponding initial drag acceleration estimates being $0$ as shown in \figref{fig:RGP_before_after}.
+Its $m$ basis vectors were uniformly chosen on $[-v_{\text{max}}, v_{\text{max}}]$ with corresponding initial drag acceleration estimates being $0$.
 Since the RGP does not perform hyperparameter estimation during learning, its hyperparameters were set at the start of the trajectory as $\eta = \left(1.0,0.1,0.1 \right)$.
-The need to set hyperparameters beforehand limits the \namergp/ approach, as discussed further.
+The need to set hyperparameters beforehand limits the \namergp/ approach, as discussed in \ref{sec:conclusions}.